 Equine Herpesvirus 1 (EHV-1) PCR Fluxergy Assay

-*No Fluxergy products have been cleared or approved by the USDA for veterinary diagnostic use.
-Fluxergy’s current veterinary product offerings are limited to individual laboratory components for use by experienced professional users in developing their own laboratory tests for research or animal use
+*This Fluxergy product has not been cleared or approved by the USDA for veterinary diagnostic use, and is limited to use as individual laboratory components by experienced professional users in developing their own laboratory tests for research or animal use.

 ~3 min from reagent thaw, No extraction required